mseri/blog/content/posts/32-fix-hombrew-on-os-x-yosemite.md

 If for some reasons you've been crazy enough to install the first developer beta of Mac OSX 10.01 Yosemite, you've probably noticed that [Homebrew](https://brew.sh/) stopped working.

-One possible fix is to delete homebrew and reinstall everything following this [gist](https://gist.github.com/jpincheira/bd3698fee46735fac252).
-But I am too lazy and too attached to my list of installed packages to accept it.
+One possible fix is to delete homebrew and reinstall everything but I am too lazy and too attached to my list of installed packages to accept it.

 The first error I've got while running `brew update` was related to _missing system ruby 1.8_.
 This appears because OSX finally updated to `ruby 2.0` and this conflicts with the static link saved in one of Hombrew executables.